mathworks/ci-configuration-examples/README.md

 ## Feedback and Support
-If you encounter a product licensing issue, consider requesting a MATLAB batch licensing token to use in your workflow.
+If you encounter a product licensing issue, consider requesting a MATLAB batch licensing token to use in your pipeline.
 For more information, see [Licensing](#licensing).

 If you have an enhancement request or other feedback, create an issue on the [Issues](https://github.com/mathworks/ci-configuration-examples/issues) page.